juztamau5/retro3/support/doc/translation.md

  * Create an account: https://weblate.framasoft.org/accounts/register/
  * Validate your email and follow the link sent
  * Create your password (keep the `Current password` field empty) and setup your account
- * Go to the PeerTube page https://weblate.framasoft.org/projects/peertube/
+ * Go to the retro3 page https://weblate.framasoft.org/projects/retro3/
  * Choose the file and the locale you want to translate